‘Faithful’ Project Offers Sacred Space for Christian Women to Create

 Through a thoughtfully designed book, album, and broadcast event, Faithful tells stories of women in the Bible—Rahab, Ruth, Eve, Mary Magdalene, and more—whose lives were marked by conflict, disappointment, and oppression.

-Organized by Integrity Music and Compassion International, the project supports Compassion’s efforts to serve girls living in poverty around the world.
+Organized by David C Cook, Integrity Music, and Compassion International, the project supports Compassion’s efforts to serve girls living in poverty around the world.
 The collaborators—including Amy Grant, Ann Voskamp, Ellie Holcomb, Christy Nockels, Ginny Owens, and Rachael Lampa—have framed their participation as an opportunity to speak and create with authority, hoping that other women will be moved to do the same.

 As singer and writer Sarah Macintosh told me, “My hope, my greater hope, is that women would speak, because they are emboldened to speak whether or not they are respected as having authority.”